marzaanvan/scripts-n-files/README.md

-This repo will look intriguing and awesome overtime ;-)
+This repo will look intriguing and awesome with time ;-)